How to Identify Apple Phishing Emails and Avoid Getting Scammed

 Payment Confirmation Using Your Apple ID Emailrd.com, Getty Images (2)

-With more than 1.8 billion Apple devices currently in use, targeting Apple IDs can be a lucrative hustle for scammers.
+In fact, more than 2.2 billion Apple devices are currently in use, so targeting Apple IDs can be a lucrative hustle for scammers.

 What are the main Apple ID phishing scams to be aware of?